Find more staff

 Suwita obtained her doctorate (DPhil in International Relations) from the University of Oxford.

-She is also a co-organizer of "Thought in Action: Conversations About Cinema", a film club jointly run by the University's Politics and Philosophy departments and the Watershed cinema in Bristol, which seeks to promote multidisciplinary conversations about contemporary films between local activitists, philosophers, political scientists and international relations experts.
+She is the co-founder and co-convenor of "Thought in Action: Conversations About Cinema", a film discussion club run by the UWE Bristol’s Politics and International Relations and Philosophy departments and the Watershed cinema in Bristol that seeks to promote conversations about contemporary films between activists, academics, and the general public.

 Area of expertise